supportai-it/chat-widget/README.md

 - `button-hover-color`: Custom hover color (Default: #d6365d)
 - `button-size`: Button size (Default: 64px)
 - `get-context`: Function to get dynamic context
+- `message-bubble`: Display a message bubble on top of the open button (when the chat is closed).
+Set to `false` to disable.